Powell Family Cooking

 Ingredients

-• 2 lbs lean ground beef
+• 2 pounds lean ground beef

-• 2 cans dark kidney beans drained
+• 2 cans light or dark kidney beans drained and rinsed

 • 1 medium onion diced